 In every drop that comes out of a gasoline dispenser, there is a trail of devastation for communities and the environment around the world that leads all the way back to the point of extraction of the crude oil from the ground.
 Low income communities of color in the US and around the world, “frontline communities” are poisoned and/or displaced by effluent and emissions from these operations; low income communities along rail and roadways are threatened by the hazard of oil and gas transportation; similar historically disadvantaged communities of color near refineries and gas processing facilities, “fenceline communities,” face respiratory disorders, cancer, and death rates much higher than the national average.
-This is one of the underlying reasons why we fight to stop the construction of new gasoline stations.
+Indigenous communities around the world are severely impacted by pumping and pipelines.

 There are many other reasons why CONGAS members oppose gas stations: traffic congestion, leaking underground storage tanks, surface water contamination, public health hazards, overdevelopment, and more.
 But all CONGAS members share the understanding that in the 2020s, in the midst of a global climate crisis that threatens all of humanity, it is a very bad idea to be constructing new gas stations.